EM-GUIDE/em-guide-tool/README.md

 - Email notifications to editors of content changes and comments;
 - Search and filter articles;
 - Content versioning;

+A detailed user manual can be found [here](https://github.com/EM-GUIDE/em-guide-tool/wiki/User-manual).

 ## ⚙️ General notes